Social care staff are moving to other sectors for work as they continue to feel undervalued and unsupported, according to Skills for Care.

 Earlier this year, the National Audit Office (NAO) confirmed that annual turnover of all care staff reached 27.8% in 2016-17.
 The study showed that the proportion of vacancies in care reached 6.6%.
 Despite falling by 0.4% from the previous year, it remained well above the national average of 2.5-2.7%.

 “High vacancy rates and turnover can disrupt the continuity and quality of care for service users and also mean providers incur regular recruitment and induction costs,” the NAO report stated.

-Amyas Morse, Head of the National Audit Office (NAO), responded to those findings by declaring that care had become a “Cinderella service – without a valued and rewarded workforce.”
-He said care services could not fulfil their role in supporting some of society’s most vulnerable people and called upon the Department of Health and Social Care to “give the sector the attention it deserves”.
+Amyas Morse, Head of the National Audit Office (NAO), responded to the findings by declaring that care had become a “Cinderella service – without a valued and rewarded workforce.”
+He added that care providers were unable to fulfil their role in supporting some of society’s most vulnerable people and called upon the Department of Health and Social Care to “give the sector the attention it deserves”.